dringeis/dringeis.github.io/_pages/TheShapeandSoundofIce.md

 That's what I share with you here.

+Big thanks to the crew and scientifique teams of the expedition PS115.2, and to ArcTrain and the Alfred-Wegener-Institute (AWI) for making my participation possible.

 I would recommand to listen to the recording (with headphones) while looking at the pictures.
 Enjoy!

 <iframe width="100%" src="https://audioblog.arteradio.com/embed/150840" style="margin: 0;padding: 0;border: none;"></iframe>